Roger Bushell: Regular military career

 Bushell was given command of No. 92 Squadron in October 1939.
 His promotion to squadron leader was confirmed on 1 January 1940.
 During the squadron's first engagement with enemy aircraft on 23 May 1940, while on a patrol near Calais, to assist with the Dunkirk evacuation, he was credited with damaging two Messerschmitt Bf 110 fighter aircraft of ZG 26 before being shot down himself, probably by future ace Oberleutnant Günther Specht.
-He crash-landed his Spitfire.
-He assumed he was in friendly territory, so he had a cigarette.
+He crash-landed his Spitfire and assumed that he was in friendly territory, so he had a cigarette.
 He surrendered to a German soldier who came by on a motorcycle.

 Bushell became a prisoner of war and was sent to the Dulag Luft transit camp near Frankfurt with all the other captured aircrew.